Udi people

-Udis (endonym Udi or Uti) are a native people of the Caucasus that currently live mainly in Russia and Azerbaijan, with smaller populations in Georgia, Armenia, Kazakhstan, Ukraine and other countries.
+Udis (endonym Udi or Uti) are a native people of the Caucasus that live mainly in Russia and Azerbaijan, with smaller populations in Georgia, Armenia, Kazakhstan, Ukraine, and other countries.
 Their total number is about 10,000 people.
 They speak the Udi language, which belongs to the Northeast Caucasian language family.
-Some also speak Azerbaijani, Russian, Georgian or Armenian, depending on where they reside.
+Some also speak Azerbaijani, Russian, Georgian, or Armenian, depending on where they reside.
 Their religion is Christianity.

 History

 The Udi are considered to be one of the 26 tribes of the Caucasian Albania of late antiquity.
 According to the classical authors, the Udi inhabited the area of the eastern Caucasus along the coast of the Caspian Sea, in a territory extending to the Kura River in the north.
-There was also province of the Kingdom of Armenia, Utikʻ (later annexed by Caucasian Albania), which likely bore the name of the ancestors of the Udis.
+There was also a province of the Kingdom of Armenia, Utikʻ (later annexed by Caucasian Albania), which likely bore the name of the ancestors of the Udis.

 Since the 5th century, the Udi people are often mentioned in the Armenian sources.
 More extensive information is given in The History of the Land of Ałuank by Movsēs Kałankatuatsʻi.
 The Udi were one of the predominating Caucasian Albanian tribes.

 Due to their Caucasian Udi language and their Christian faith, the Udis are regarded as the last remnants of the old Caucasian Albanians.
 Under Arab and later Persian rule, some of them converted to Islam, and soon adopted the Azeri language.
 Others assimilated into the Georgians or Armenians.
-The Armenian Apostolic Church held services exclusively in the Armenian language and refused to ordain a local Udi priest, against which Udis protested:

-Today, most Udis belong to the Eastern Orthodox Church, while in Nij, they belong to the Armenian Apostolic (or Gregorian) Church and used to conduct services in Armenian.
-Centuries of life in the Armenian, Iranian, and Turkish spheres influenced their culture, as is expressed in Udi folk traditions and their material culture.